 Yet, some may say, "darkness is nothing but the absence of Light"... and it's true...

-Sometimes we are not so aware or sensitive to the spiritual realm/world... specially in Europe...
+Sometimes we are not so aware or sensitive to the spiritual realm/world... especially in Europe I noticed, compared to what I´ve experienced in Angola, where I was taught Jesus´teachings...

-I say this because in Angola, for instance, it's very different... we can almost see it and touch it... there, they still view the world in an holistic kind of way, there is no separation in their minds between the spiritual and the material world...
+In Angola, it's very different from what I´ve seen in Portugal...There we can almost see the spiritual world and touch it... there, they still view the world in a holistic kind of way, there is no separation in their minds between the spiritual and the material world...
+Everything is part of daily life...and the existence of demons is not even questioned (especially when you live in a war zone for generations)

-For instance in this story, some people may see the wind and the waves as evil... but they are neither "bad" or "good"... all Creation is good... but as all things, they can be used in a "good" way or "bad" way...
+In this story, for example, some people may see the wind and the waves as evil... but they are neither "bad" or "good"... all Creation is good... but as all things, they can be used in a "good" way or "bad" way...
+Honestly, they are just doing their thing on the planet, we´re just caught in the middle sometimes...and we are really fragile guys, whether we want to recognize it or not...

 Back to the story of Jesus and his disciples...